• Skip to primary navigation

 The Nikon 35mm f/1.8 DX works best with Nikon DX model cameras.
 Such as the Nikon D3300, D3400, D5600, or D7500.

-The camera series comes out with a new model every couple years, so the number may vary slightly.
+The camera series comes out with a new model every couple of years, so the number may vary slightly.
 For example; Nikon D3400 has recently been updated to D3500.

 Will this work for my shooting style?

 This lens is great for portraits/headshots, family photography, street, and general all-around use.
+It’s one of the best Nikon lenses for blurry backgrounds.

-I’ve used mine for landscape/travel pictures even though its not a wide angle.
+I’ve used mine for landscape/travel pictures even though it’s not a wide angle.
 Again, it forced me to get creative and helped me produce unique images.

 Where do I buy one?

-This lens can purchased just about everywhere that sells camera gear for about $200.
+This lens can be purchased just about everywhere that sells camera gear for about $200.
 Just make sure to select the DX model and not the FX model.

 I appreciate all the support.